NBISweden/elixir_evaluation_evaluation/docs/results_3.md

 On 2025-02-17:

-- a presentation was given at the NBIS TrSG, with 5 people attending
+- a presentation was given at the NBIS TrSG, with 5 people attending.
+  The presentation lasted around 10 minutes, after which there was 15 minutes of questions
-- a video of that presentation was recorded afterwards
+- after the meeting, a video of that presentation was recorded

 ???- question "Where can I find the presentations and video?"